codingphun/aws-serverless-workshop/DevOps/1_ServerlessApplicationModel/README.md

 Now that the CodeCommit Git repository has been seeded with new source code, you will need to fetch the changes locally on to Cloud9 IDE so that you may modify the code.
 Typically, this is accomplished using the `git pull` command, however for the workshop we have replaced the repository with a new history and different Git commands will be used.

-In Cloud9 IDE, run the commands on your local `uni-api` Git repository in the bash command window at the bottom panel:
+In Cloud9 IDE, run the commands on your local `uni-api` Git repository in the bash terminal window at the bottom:

 ```bash
 git fetch --all